mstorath/Pottslab/README.md

 Applications include denoising of piecewise constant signals, step detection and segmentation of multichannel image.

+-- See more on <a href="https://blogs.mathworks.com/pick/2017/12/07/minimizing-energy-to-segment-images-or-cluster-data/">Pick of the Week</a> by Mathworks --

 ## Application examples

 ### Segmentation of vector-valued images